 Understated and mindful, WSI’s terminal and landside precincts evoke a crisp, transparent, pavilion-like architectural form that befits the areas powerful native landscapes.
 Inspired by the grasses and tree-lined creeks of the Nepean River and the ochre-coloured Cumberland Plains, the design also acknowledges the indigenous worldview – which is often aerial in perspective – creating visual experiences from multiple perspectives.

 Drawing on the beauty of the vivid natural light of the region, WSI also features an undulating ceiling inspired by the topography and distant layering of the Blue Mountains.
-This feature is a contemporary interpretation of the natural motion of these topographic forms to impart the same sense of rolling landscape offered by the ZAHA and COX Architects competition winning design from 2019.
+This feature is a contemporary interpretation of the natural motion of these topographic forms to impart the same sense of rolling landscape offered by Zaha Hadid Architects and COX Architecture competition winning design from 2019.

 To truly reflect the cultural diversity of Western Sydney, the Woods Bagot design team have designed WSI in a way that captures the essence of place through the creation of memorable, light filled spaces enriched by a curated selection of local materials, colours, textures and patterns.
 The decision to incorporate the world’s leading technologies subtly allows the quintessentially Australian experience – deftly underpinned by indigenous narratives – to take centre stage for generations to come.